Maritime Attorneys | Boating Accident Lawyer

 Recognized by U.S. News & World Report as one of the nation’s “Best Law Firms” for 2021, Wilshire Law Firm’s maritime lawyers are making huge waves in the legal landscape.
 With our headquarters located in Los Angeles, California, our experienced team of maritime attorneys are here to represent you.

-Our dedicated group of maritime lawyers are here to help coastline California victims whether the incident was in Long Beach, San Pedro, Ventura, or anywhere else along the Pacific Coast.
+Our dedicated group of maritime lawyers are here to help California victims whether the incident was in Long Beach, San Pedro, Ventura, off the coast of Washington or Alaska or in the high seas of the Pacific Ocean.

-Also known as Admiralty Law, the term refers to a collection of laws and regulations that govern behavior, activity, and nautical disputes on the open seas.
-Maritime laws affect anyone who is on the ocean, sea, or any other body of navigable water.
+Maritime and Admiralty Law refers to a collection of federal and international laws and regulations that govern behavior, activity, and nautical disputes on the open seas and other bodies of navigable water.
+State law may supplement federal maritime law where there is no conflict with federal law.

 Do I Have a Maritime Law Case?